-ALERT – Upcoming Food Pantry distribution for social work students
+ALERT – Upcoming food pantry curbside pick-up for social work students

-To reserve a box and a pick-up time, social work students (social work minors, majors and graduate students) must complete this survey by August 10 at noon.
+To reserve a box and a pick-up time, social work students (social work minors, majors and graduate students) must complete this survey by October 19 by 12 p.m.
 If you are unable to make it, please select “unable to come to campus” on the survey and we will work with you to find other arrangements.
 Check the survey for additional details on pickup logistics.
-Students who have a need for food but cannot come to the Steve Hicks School building can request delivery.
+Contact email@example.com with any questions.

 Mission of the Food Pantry

-In spring 2020, the food pantry operations shifted in response to the COVID-19 pandemic and social work students’ urgent and growing need for food.
+In spring 2020, the food pantry operations shifted in response to the COVID-19 pandemic.
 In recognition of the importance of social distancing practices, food is being distributed in prepackaged bags and boxes with curbside pick-up.
-Curbside pick-ups are planned approximately every two weeks for now, until the need for supplemental food due to the economic stresses of the pandemic decreases.
+Curbside pick-ups are planned approximately every two weeks, continuing into fall 2020.
 Dates for food pantry pick-ups will be shared with Steve Hicks School students through email, on this website and through social media communications.

 How to Donate